$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Constraints

 \subsubsection{Gamma-rays}

-Since we are interested in the mass regime previously described, this translate into $\mu \ll 10$, then one-loop annihilations $SS^*\rightarrow \gamma\gamma, \gamma Z$ are negligible in comparison to $SS^*\rightarrow e^+e^-\gamma$ radiative process \cite{Ibarra:2014qma} (see Fig.~\ref{diagrams2} upper row).
-This latter process $2\rightarrow 3$ is the leading gamma-ray source in the parameter space relevant for the present analysis here.
-Additionally, as it is shown in Fig.~\ref{pred1}(\textit{below}), in this mass regime we expect smaller Yukawa couplings with respect to the ones obtained in \textit{Z2R}, then decreasing gamma-ray signals at some extent.
-To exemplify this fact, in Fig.~\ref{sigvA}\textit{(above)} we show the corresponding values for the average cross section today into gamma-rays coming from $2\rightarrow 3$ process for different $\mu$ values, fixing $g_\psi$ to the correct relic abundance value and $\mu_3 = 2m_S$.
-The blue lines, representing the predictions of the $Z_3$ model, tend to be reduced than the ones predicted by \textit{Z2R} (grey lines), then relaxing the bounds coming from Fermi-LAT and CTA \cite{Garny:2013ama}\footnote{The upper bounds where constructed for Majorana DM in a scalar portal, and they can be used in our context provided that Bremsstrahlung process dominates over the one loop processes $2\rightarrow 2$ \cite{Garny:2013ama}.
+Since we are interested in the mass regime $m_\psi/2 \lesssim m_S < m_\psi$, this translate into $\mu \ll 10$, then one-loop annihilations $SS^*\rightarrow \gamma\gamma, \gamma Z$ are negligible in comparison to $SS^*\rightarrow e^+e^-\gamma$ radiative process \cite{Ibarra:2014qma} (see Fig.~\ref{diagrams2} upper row).
+These latter processes $2\rightarrow 3$ are the leading gamma-ray sources in the parameter space relevant for the present analysis here.
+Additionally, as it is shown in Fig.~\ref{pred1}(\textit{below}), in this mass regime we expect smaller Yukawa couplings with respect to the ones obtained in \textit{Z2R} and \textit{Z2C}, then decreasing gamma-ray signals even more than \textit{Z2C} model, then indirect searches putting none constraint on the parameter space of the $Z_3$ model.
+To exemplify this fact, in Fig.~\ref{sigvA}\textit{(above)} we show the corresponding values for the average cross section today into gamma-rays coming from $2\rightarrow 3$ process for different $\mu$ values, fixing $g_\psi$ to its thermal value, and $\mu_3 = 2m_S$.
+The blue lines, representing the predictions of the $Z_3$ model, tend to be reduced in comparison with the ones predicted by \textit{Z2R} (grey lines) and \textit{Z2C} (green lines), then being some orders of magnitudes below Fermi-LAT and CTA constraints \cite{Garny:2013ama}\footnote{The upper bounds where constructed for Majorana DM in a scalar portal, and they can be used in our context provided that Bremsstrahlung process dominates over the one loop processes $2\rightarrow 2$ \cite{Garny:2013ama}.
 This is exactly our case in which we have $\mu\lesssim 2$.}.
-Notice that $\mu_3 = 2m_S$ is just an arbitrary election, and smaller $\mu_3$ will force to increase $g_\psi$ to maintain the correct relic abundance, automatically increasing the gamma-ray signal, and then approaching experimental bounds.
+Notice that $\mu_3 = 2m_S$ is just an arbitrary election, and smaller $\mu_3$ will force to increase $g_\psi$ to maintain the correct relic abundance, automatically increasing the gamma-ray signal, but never above the predictions of \textit{Z2C}.